smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Semi and Anti Joins.md

 ## Semi and Anti-Joins

-Semi and Anti joins are two closely related joins.
+Semi and anti-joins are two closely related joins.

-The term "semi", meaning half in quantity or value, refers to the fact that it only returns a subset or a half of the data from the joined tables.
+The term "semi", meaning half in quantity or value, refers to the fact that a semi-join only returns a subset (or a half) of the tables involved in the join.
 Specifically, semi-joins only returns the rows from the first table (the left table) that have matching values in the second table (the right table).
 The columns of the right table are not included in the projection.

-The opposite are anti-joins act the very same as semi-joins but only return the rows from the firsts table that do not have matching values in the second table.
+The opposite of semi-joins are anti-joins, which look for inequality between the two sets, i.e., the left and right tables.

 ---